 Tulamben in the northeast coast of Bali, facing the Lombok Strait, is famed for the USAT Liberty wreck which sunk in 1963.
 Tulamben Divers have a sterling reputation here and are the obvious choice, group sizes are kept down and safety is prioritized over profit.
 Depending on the season here you can also see mola-mola sunfish, hammerhead sharks and whale sharks.
 Serious, its biodiversity and location make Tulamben easily one of the Best Dive Sites in the World.
 Also, if your up for it the wreck is also home to a group of bumphead parrot fish which you can only see at sunrise!

 While the historic old city of Cartagena might be more famous for its white sand beaches, colourful street, hectic markets and pirates it actually has some pretty special diving accessible only one hour off shore, making it an ideal place for beginners who are on short trips and just want to get their first taste of the big deep blue!
 A taste of the Caribbean – don’t expect to see anything too big here but on first decent you will be greeted with bright blue water, schools of sparkling fishes and weird, other-worldly coral formations.
-The smurf diving sight is one of the most bizarre with menacing mushroom shaped corals with red snapper with big eyes hiding beneath and plenty of other micro-goodies hiding in the cracks.
+The smurf diving site is one of the most bizarre with menacing mushroom shaped corals with red snapper with big eyes hiding beneath and plenty of other micro-goodies hiding in the cracks.
 Scuba Diving in Cartagena is generally at a pretty shallow depth meaning bright colours, longer bottom times and great for newbies or those who haven’t dived in a while.
-See here to read my full review of scuba diving in a Cartagena, Colombia!

 One for those who truly love to get well, well off the beaten track – scuba diving in Capurgana and Sapzurro (right on the border of Panama and only accessibly but boat) offers something for everyone, a macro-lovers paradise, corals, deep divers, schooling fish, sharks and more!
 Most people come here to catch the boat to Panama via the San Blas Islands but it is worth it to take a few days here some of the cheapest diving in South America and since it’s so isolated you often dive with only 1 or 2.
 Barracuda, schooling snappers and giant nurse sharks were just some of the highlights but if you can choose what season you go here it can really help as when the weather rolls in the bright blue Caribbean disappears and visibility can drop to only a few meters in a day.
 Still diving in Capurgana is an enticing proposition and if nothing else will get you respect for and a story you can be sure most other divers have never heard of!